AbdulRochimDev/WebTokenTracker-A-Python-Web-App-for-Ethereum-Tokens-Tracking/README.md

 Installation and Configuration:

 Download the WebTokenTracker repository.
-Install dependencies by running pip install -r requirements.txt.
+Install dependencies by running pip install
 Configure the API key for the Etherscan service.
 Adding Tokens: